LennyGonz/JavaScript-CheatSheet/README.md

 It's because we have found a function through the prototype chain, invoked it, but it still is deremine what the `this` keyword is gonna point at by the call sites on line 11 or line 14

 ## 7. `new`

+### 3rd way of invoking a function: `new`
+**The purpose of the new keyword is actually to invoke a function with a `this` keyword pointing at a whole new empty object**
+If we have invoking function functions and pointing them at a context object

+This new way of doing it is to say, I wanna invoke a function and use a whole new empty object.
+And the `new` keyword can accomplish that.

+4 things that new does:
+1. Create a brand new empty object
+2. Link that object to another object
+3. Call function with `this` set to the new object
+4. If function does not return an object, assume return of `this`

+These 4 things happen every time the `new` keyword is used.

 ## 8. `class`